Baltic teething remedy - Amber teething necklace

-Are you thinking of buying the amber teething necklace in Singapore?
-Read this article to find out why these baltic teething remedy necklaces are so popular among mums and where you can find them at a discount!
+Are you thinking of buying an amber teething necklace in Singapore?
+Where you can find them at a discount!
 Exclusively for theAsianparent readers!

-For centuries, families in Europe have been using amber necklaces for teething babies as a traditional aid.
+For centuries, families in Europe have used an amber teething necklace for teething babies as a traditional aid.
 The Celts, Romans, Greeks, Chinese, Arabs and people from the Nordic regions all value the healing properties of amber.

 Amber originates from prehistoric pine trees that date back 50 million years.
 When worn against the skin, the warmth emanated by the body releases succinic oils from the amber – which is known to have pain killing properties and heals wounds.